What is Local Housing Allowance?

 You may be allowed an extra room if you have:

-a severely disabled child who needs their own room but would be expected to share under the rules above
+a severely disabled adult or child who needs their own room but would be expected to share under the rules above

 a foster child or children